-In Table~\ref{tab1}, we present the sample of current 131 localized FRBs.~The redshift of FRB 20200120E is $-0.0001$, due to its peculiar velocity towards us, and hence it is decoupled from the cosmic expansion in fact.~FRB 20190520B and 20220831A have extremely large $\rm DM_{host}$~\cite{Niu:2021bnl,Connor:2024mjg}, while FRB 20190520B might be also influenced by the strong $\rm DM$ from intervening galaxies~\cite{Lee:2023}.~In addition, we also exclude FRB 20220319D, 20210405I, 20230718A, which are very close to us for their ${\rm DM_{obs}}< 1.5\;{\rm DM_{MW,\,ISM}}$.~After these robust cuts, the remaining 125 localized FRBs will be used in this work.
+In Table~\ref{tab1}, we present the sample of 131 localized FRBs.~The redshift of FRB 20200120E is $-0.0001$, due to its peculiar velocity towards us, and hence it is decoupled from the cosmic expansion in fact.~FRBs 20190520B and 20220831A have extremely large $\rm DM_{host}$~\cite{Niu:2021bnl,Connor:2024mjg}, while FRB 20190520B might be also influenced by the strong $\rm DM$ from intervening galaxies~\cite{Lee:2023}.
+In addition, we also exclude FRBs 20220319D, 20210405I, 20230718A, which are very close to us for their ${\rm DM_{obs}}<1.5\;{\rm DM_{MW,\,ISM}}$.~After these robust cuts, the remaining 125 localized FRBs are used in this work.